Muhammadjiya/Heavenly-Aura-Customer-Analysis---Data-cleaning-and-Analysis-with-Excel/README.md

 ## Assumptions

 1. Customer names may be repeated in the sales dataset, and duplicates will not be removed due to the nature of the data.
+2. All calculations are in Nigerian Naira (₦)

 ## Data Preparation and Cleaning